dsaliberti/basil/README.md

 Basil app fetches recipes from the DummyJson API and shows them in beautiful screens.

-The main app target only instantiates the RecipeList in the ContentView.
+The main app target only instantiates the `RecipeList` at the App level.
-Everything is separated on modules
+Everything is separated on modules.

 ## Modules